JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the value of the specified property.

 ```
-FUNCTION CTextRow.SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |